Taixuanjing

+Content

-The Taixuanjing is a divinatory text similar to, and inspired by, the I Ching (Yijing).
-Whereas the I Ching is based on 64 binary hexagrams (sequences of six horizontal lines each of which may be broken or unbroken), the Taixuanjing employs 81 ternary tetragrams (sequences of four lines, each of which may be unbroken, broken once, or broken twice).
-Like the I Ching it may be consulted as an oracle by casting yarrow stalks or a six-faced die to generate numbers which define the lines of a tetragram, which can then be looked up in the text.
+The Taixuanjing is a divinatory text similar to, and inspired by, the I Ching.
+The I Ching is based on 64 binary hexagrams—characters composed of six horizontal lines, with each line either broken or unbroken.
+Meanwhile, the Taixuanjing is based on 81 ternary tetragrams—characters composed of four lines, with each line either unbroken, broken once, or broken twice.
+Like the I Ching, it may be consulted as an oracle by casting yarrow stalks or a six-faced die to generate numbers which define the lines of the tetragram, which is then looked up in the text.

 A tetragram drawn without moving lines refers to the tetragram description, while a tetragram drawn with moving lines refers to the specific lines.